 Alternative Cryptographic Algorithms

-Alternative cryptographic algorithms used in collective signatures, like multisignatures, ring signatures, threshold signatures, or Schnorr signatures, could resolve certain scalability problems; for example, by reducing information added to the ledger, or eliminating that information with multisignatures, and redeem scripts.
-With multisignature transactions, for example, receiver addresses get aggregated into one multisig receiver address and cause the accompanying redeem script to be stored offline.
+Alternative cryptographic algorithms used in collective signatures, like multi-signatures, ring signatures, threshold signatures, or Schnorr signatures, could resolve certain scalability problems, for example, by reducing information added to the ledger, or eliminating that information with multi-signatures, and redeem scripts.
+With multi-signature transactions, for example, receiver addresses are aggregated into one multisig receiver address and cause the accompanying redeem script to be stored offline.
 It also reduces the number of outputs and script size inside the transaction.
 The same is true for ring signatures, threshold signatures, and collective signatures.

-Multisignatures are divided into a funding transaction, which turns into a UTXO and a spending transaction, and results in a spent transaction.
+Multi-signatures are divided into a funding transaction, which turns into a UTXO and a spending transaction, and results in a spent transaction.
 For the UTXO-relevant funding transactions, the aggregation of several receivers into one receiving address and the usage of less outputs, plus off-chaining the redeem-script, normally results in a smaller payload.
-Alternative signature schemes belong to the anti-bloat toolset, definitely, but compared to the average non-multisig transaction, payload reduction is not always the case.
-It depends on the specific use case.
+Alternative signature schemes belong to the anti-bloat toolset, but compared to the average non-multisig transaction, payload reduction is not always the case and depends on the specific use case.
 “Mimblewimble,” for example, is a proposal for Bitcoin to use a different approach to transaction construction.
 It removes most historic blockchain data, including spent transaction outputs, while still allowing users to fully verify the chain.
 It also allows for more privacy than current Bitcoin implementations.
 “Dfinity” and “Hyperledger Fabric” use threshold signatures to achieve the same goal.

 References & Further Reading

 - Madeira, Antonio: “What are State Channels”, CryptoCompare.
 7 Apr 2017: https://www.cryptocompare.com/coins/guides/what-are-state-channels/